-(i) Sector or (ii) Limitations on (iii) Limitations on (iv) Additional
+Sector or Limitations on market access Limitations on national Additional

-Subsector market access national commitments
+Subsector treatment commitments

-treatment

-All sectors 4) Unbound except (v) 3) Unbound for
+All sectors 4) Unbound except 3) Unbound for research

-included in this schedule for measure concerning research and
+included in this for measure concerning the and development

-schedule the entry and temporary development

-stay of a natural person subsidies.
+schedule entry and temporary stay of a subsidies.

-who falls in the
+natural person who falls in

-following category:
+the following category:

 i) Activities to direct a

 branch office as its head.